The Election Commissioner is an independent officer of the Legislative Assembly of Alberta.

-Generally speaking, the Election Commissioner's role involves investigation and determination of what type of penalty or corrective action is required when the law has been violated.
+In general terms, the Election Commissioner's role involves accepting complaints, undertaking investigations and making determinations of what type of penalty or corrective action is required when election law has been violated.

-Recent amendments to the Election Act and the Election Finances and Contributions Disclosure Act created the position of Election Commissioner and outlined his responsibilities.
-The Election Commissioner assumes responsibilities for enforcement that were previously within the mandate of the Chief Electoral Officer.
+Amendments to the Election Act and the Election Finances and Contributions Disclosure Act during 2017 created the position of Election Commissioner and outlined the responsibilities of the position.
+As of July 1, 2018, the Election Commissioner officially assumed responsibilities for provincial election law enforcement that were previously within the mandate of the province’s Chief Electoral Officer.

 The Election Commissioner is appointed by the Lieutenant Governor in Council under section 153.01 of the Election Act.
 The Lieutenant Governor in Council makes the appointment following a recommendation of the Legislative Assembly.
-The Election Commissioner operates independently from the Alberta government and his authority is separate from that of the Chief Electoral Officer.
+The Election Commissioner operates independently from the Alberta government and has authority separate from that of the provincial Chief Electoral Officer.

 Office of the Election Commissioner

 Lorne Gibson was Alberta’s 5th Chief Electoral Officer from June 2006 to March 2009 and previously held the position of Deputy Chief Electoral Officer for Manitoba.
 Mr. Gibson has been working in the election field as an election administrator and an election management consultant for more than 20 years.
 He is a recognized expert in the area of election law enforcement.
 Lorne Gibson was a public representative on the Discipline Committee of the Manitoba Law Society from 2009 to 2018 and a member of the Appeals Committee for the College of Registered Nurses of Manitoba from 2010 to 2017.